Never Too Early: Q&A on the 2014 Elections and Lessons from 2012

 David Jarman was an editor at the Swing State Project (under the nom de blog Crisitunity), and is now an editor of Daily Kos Elections.
 He is a close poll-watcher but is especially interested in the intersection of politics, geography, and demography.
 In his spare time, he is co-author of several textbooks on real estate law and developer of related online courses.
 He lives in Seattle with his wife and two children.

-Jeffmd is a soon-to-be law student, but also, more relevantly here, an Editor of Daily Kos Elections.
+Jeffmd is a law student who has just finished drinking from the firehose that is the first year of law school, but also, more relevantly here, an Editor of Daily Kos Elections.
 Jeff focuses on quantitative analysis and data presentation, much as he did for its predecessor, Swing State Project.
-Redistricting, specifically, holds a special place in his heart, after being saddled with a particularly odious Representative after the 2002 remap in his home state of Maryland (to which the ‘md’ in his nom de blog refers).
-When not pondering the subtleties of the placement of a given set of precincts, Jeff can usually be found reading about, watching TV about, or thinking about the Washington Nationals, his fantasy football team, or food.
+Redistricting holds a special place in his heart, after being saddled with a particularly odious Representative after the 2002 remap in his home state of Maryland (to which the ‘md’ in his nom de blog refers).
+When not reading cases, Jeff can usually be found eating (or thinking about food), singing to himself (to the chagrin of those around him), or pondering the Federal Rules of Civil Procedure (Rule 12 is his favorite).

 Steve Singiser has been a contributing editor at Daily Kos since 2009.
 Though most of his work can be found at Daily Kos Elections, he also can be read from time to time at Daily Kos Labor.
 Steve has been a teacher and coach in the Los Angeles area since 1997, and he makes his home there with his wife Kristina and their children Cody and Makenzie.
 After losing nearly 100 pounds, he developed a love for distance running, and will break into the sub-21 minute bracket in the 5K, or collapse heading in that direction.